awsdocs/amazon-s3-user-guide/doc_source/delete-folders.md

    In the **Delete objects** dialog box, verify that the names of the folders you selected for deletion are listed and then choose **Delete**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/objects-delete-confirm.png)

+**Warning**
+This action deletes all specified objects\.
+When deleting folders, wait for the delete action to finish before adding new objects to the folder\.
+Otherwise, new objects might be deleted as well\.

 ## Related topics<a name="delete-folders-related-topics"></a>
 + [How do I delete objects from an S3 bucket?](delete-objects.md)